Norskeaksel/AkselsGraphLibrary/README.md

 This repository contains classes and algorithms for making graphs, traversing them and vi in various ways.
 This can for example be used to solve competitive programming problems.
-The [examples](src/main/kotlin/examples) folder contains example code solutions using this graphLibraryPackage to solve various problems.
+The [examples](src/main/kotlin/graphMateKT/examples) folder contains example code solutions using this graphLibraryPackage to solve various problems.
 The library contains the general `Graph` class, which can be used to create graphs of any datatype, the `IntGraph` class, which is performance optimized for integer nodes, and the `Grid` class, where each node has x and y coordinates in addition to containing any data type.
-All the classes inherit from the [BaseGraph.kt](src%2Fmain%2Fkotlin%2FgraphClasses%2FBaseGraph.kt) interface, which defines the basic functionality of a graph.
+All the classes inherit from the abstract [BaseGraph.kt](src/main/kotlin/graphMateKT/graphClasses/BaseGraph.kt) class, which defines the basic functionality of a graph.

 ## API Reference